HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 The pixel values themselves don't hold much useful information on their own, so the network needs to turn them into *features*, much like we do as humans.

 A big part of this process is called **Convolution** where each input image is scanned over, and compared to many different, and smaller filters, to compress the image down into something more generalised.
-This process not only helps reduce the problem space, it also helps reduce the network's sensitivy to minor changes, in other words to know that two images are of the same object, even though the images are not *exactly* the same.
+This process not only helps reduce the problem space, but it also helps reduce the network's sensitivity to minor changes, in other words to know that two images are of the same object, even though the images are not *exactly* the same.

-A somewhat similar process, called **Pooling**, is also applied to faciliate this *generalisation* even further.
+A somewhat similar process, called **Pooling**, is also applied to facilitate this *generalisation* even further.
 A CNN can contain many of these Convolution and Pooling layers, with deeper layers finding more abstract features.

 Similar to Artificial Neural Networks, Activation Functions are applied to the data as it moves forward through the network, helping the network decide which neurons will fire, or in other words, helping the network understand which neurons are more or less important for different features, and ultimately which neurons are more or less important for the different output classes.

-Over time, as a Convolutional Neural Network trains, it iteratively calculates how well it is predicting on the known classes we pass it (known as the **loss** or **cost**), then heads back through in a process known as **Back Propagation** to update the paramaters within the network, in a way that reduces the error, or in other words, improves the match between predicted outputs and actual outputs.
+Over time, as a Convolutional Neural Network trains, it iteratively calculates how well it is predicting on the known classes we pass it (known as the **loss** or **cost**), then heads back through in a process known as **Back Propagation** to update the parameters within the network, in a way that reduces the error, or in other words, improves the match between predicted outputs and actual outputs.
 Over time, it learns to find a good mapping between the input data, and the output classes.

 There are many parameters that can be changed within the architecture of a Convolutional Neural Network, as well as clever logic that can be included, all which can affect the predictive accuracy.
 We will discuss and put in place many of these below.